Hello WebGPU 🟢

 ../_images/different-backend.png

-These two implementations still have some discrepancies, but they will disappear as the WebGPU specification gets stable.
+These two implementations still have some discrepancies, but these will disappear as the WebGPU specification gets stable.
 I try to write this guide such that it works for both of them.

-To make the integration of either of these in a CMake project as easy as with GLFW and without too many extra dependencies, I share a WebGPU-distribution repository that lets you chose one of the following options:
+To ease the integration of either of these in a CMake project, I share a WebGPU-distribution repository that lets you chose one of the following options:

 Too many options?
 (Click Me)